 Forensic science majors process mock crime scenes designed by technical theatre students.
-Read the story.

-The forensic science program will prepare you for work in most sections of the forensic laboratory.
+Our forensic science degree program will prepare you for work in most sections of the forensic laboratory.
 You'll be immersed in the world of drugs, arson, toxicology, death investigations and DNA evidence.
 Course work is not for the faint of heart and includes an exploration of accidental deaths and suicide, crime scene photography, forensic autopsy photography, micro and specialty photography, National Database Systems relating to mortality and morbidity, and collecting trace evidence like hair, fiber, glass and paint.

 Faculty and Student Profiles